-Mod Policy Page Change Reason for Change Ref no. be affected by the proposed development.
-The level of information required will be proportionate to the significance of the asset and to the scale of impact of the proposal.
-For archaeological assets, this may where necessary include archaeological desk based assessment and field evaluation.
-1.33.1 One of the features that makes Eden so unique is the quality of its historic environment.
-The district has twenty-four conservation areas, 1,600 listed buildings, over 200 scheduled ancient monuments and 5 registered parks and gardens.
+Modification reference Policy/ Paragraph/ Table Page Change 4.33.1 One of the features that makes Eden so unique is the quality of its historic environment.
+The district has twenty-four conservation areas (of which six are within the Yorkshire Dales National Park), 1,600 listed buildings, over 200 scheduled ancient monuments and 5 registered parks and gardens.
 The full list of designated assets can be found on Historic England's website.
 Eden's historic environment is not only enriched by its designated heritage assets but also the wealth of other assets such as locally important buildings, earthworks and below ground archaeology and the landscape in which it sits.
 Together all these assets form an irreplaceable resource for understanding the past.
-Kay alamanta ingluda.
 Key elements include: Castles, houses and their parks and gardens including Appleby, Brough, Brougham, Dacre, Dalemain, Kirkoswald, Lowther and Penrith.
 Roman sites such as Voreda, and associated archaeology.
 Prehistoric heritage including Long Meg and her Daughters, the henges of Mayburgh and King Arthur's Round Table, and also the numerous megalithic sites, burial cairns and rock arts.
 Conservation areas across the district in particular Penrith and the Settle to Carlisle Railway.
-Remains of historic industrial activity such as sites on Alston Magninelly diagraph and Whitesada Moor including Nenthead and Whitesyke.
-Historic market towns and settlements such as Penrith.
-Alsten, Appleby and Kirkby Stephen.
-Alston, Appleby and Kirkby Stephen.
+Remains of historic industrial activity such as sites on Alston Moor including Nenthead and Whitesyke.
+Historic market towns and settlements such as Penrith, Alston, Appleby and Kirkby Stephen.
 Upland farming landscapes and their buildings.
-Opiana familing landscapes and their buildings.

-Policy Page Change Reason for Change Policy COM2 no. 103 Development proposals that result in the loss of open space, sport, leisure, allotments, and recreational and cultural facilities will not be permitted.
+Modification reference Policy/ Paragraph/ Table Page Change MM24 Policy COM2 103 Development proposals that result in the loss of open space, sport, leisure, allotments, and recreational and cultural facilities will not be permitted.
 The exception to this is will be where the loss is unavoidable or the benefits of the development outweigh the loss.
-Proposals must satisfy each of the following criteria: • There is a strong social or economic justification for the development. • There is no longer a need for the facility in the area, or if a need remains, alternative provision will be provided nearby.
-Any replacement facility must provide an equivalent or greater net benefit to the community, in terms of quality, availability and accessibility of open space or recreational opportunities.
-Where development of a small area of the site would enable investment to improve the rest of the site this may be taken into account as a circumstance under which benefits may outweigh the loss of a site or Reference to cultural facilities has been added in the first sentence to respond to a representation from the Theatres Trust (Response ID35) To respond to suggestions made by the Inspector. no. Policy COM2 Development proposals that result in the loss of open space, sport, leisure, allotments, and recreational and cultural facilities will not be permitted.
-The exception to this is will be where the loss is unavoidable or the benefits of the development outweigh the loss.
 Proposals must satisfy each of the following criteria: There is a strong social or economic justification for the development.
 There is no longer a need for the facility in the area, or if a need remains, alternative provision will be provided nearby.
 Any replacement facility must provide an equivalent or greater net benefit to the community, in terms of quality, availability and accessibility of open space or recreational opportunities.
-Where development of a small area of the site would enable investment to improve the rest of the site this may be taken into account as a
+Where development of a small area of the site would enable investment to improve the rest of the site this may be taken into account as a circumstance under which benefits may outweigh the loss of a site or facility.